keptn/keptn.github.io/content/docs/0.7.x/reference/bridge/_index.md

     link="./assets/bridge_services.png"
     caption="Keptn Bridge services view with event stream">}}

+* The event stream on the right side shows information for certain steps.
+An key step in continous delivery and remediations workflow is the evaluation of the deployment based on SLO/SLIs.
+The result of this evaluation step is displayed in a *Chart* and *HeatMap*:

+    {{< popup_image
+    link="./assets/chart_heatmap.png"
+    caption="Evaluation result">}}

+* If the `sh.keptn.events.evaluation-done` event has the label `buildId` attached, the Keptn Bridge reads the value of this label and uses it as label for the x-axis in the *Chart*:

+    {{< popup_image
+        link="./assets/buildId.png"
+        caption="Use `buildId` as label"
+        width="50%">}}

 ### Environment view

 * Next to the services view, the Bridge also provides an environment view.